 This informal event will be held at The Education Cooperative (TEC) in East Walpole.
 We will open with appetizers, followed by a keynote address from Sarah Childress, Senior Reporter for the WGBH FRONTLINE team.
 Attendees will then have the opportunity to attend one breakout session planned by librarians, instructional technology specialists, and classroom teachers.
 Join us for the low price of $35.

-Sarah Childress is a senior reporter for FRONTLINE.
+Sarah Childress is a Senior Editor & Director of Local Projects for FRONTLINE.
 Previously, she covered Iraq for Newsweek, sub-Saharan Africa for The Wall Street Journal and edited reporters in Europe, the Middle East and Latin America for GlobalPost.
 Her work has also been published in The New York Times and The Washington Post.
 Sarah graduated from the University of Notre Dame with a B.A. in English and a concentration in Journalism, Ethics and Democracy.

 |Keynote Address||5:00 – 5:50 PM|